courtneyimbert/courtneyimbert/README.md

-- 👋 Hi, I’m @courtneyimbert!
+- 👋 Hi, I’m @courtneyimbert (Courtney Bell)!
 I'm located in New York, USA.
 - 👀 I’m interested in information security.
 - 📫 How to reach me: courtneyimbert@gmail.com